yomorun/y3-codec/SPEC-02.md

 ### Varint

+TODO: Use complement from @figroc

-Varint represents a variable-length integer in [LEB128 Encoding](https://google.com/search?q=LEB128+Encoding) format.
+> Varint represents a variable-length integer in [LEB128 Encoding](https://google.com/search?q=LEB128+Encoding) format.
+>

-The rules are:
+> The rules are:
+>

-1. Uses [zigzag](https://developers.google.com/protocol-buffers/docs/encoding#signed-integers) encoding to transform all signed integers to unsigned integers (`i64` to `u64`), so we don't need to care about the signed integers when encoding/decoding.
+> 1. Uses [zigzag](https://developers.google.com/protocol-buffers/docs/encoding#signed-integers) encoding to transform all signed integers to unsigned integers (`i64` to `u64`), so we don't need to care about the signed integers when encoding/decoding.
-2. The highest bit of each byte reperesents as MSB (Most-Significant-Bit): when `MSB` is `1`, it indicates the following byte is also a part of `varint`, `0` indicates this byte is last byte of whole varint.
+> 2. The highest bit of each byte reperesents as MSB (Most-Significant-Bit): when `MSB` is `1`, it indicates the following byte is also a part of `varint`, `0` indicates this byte is last byte of whole varint.
 The lower 7-bits are used to represent the value.
-3. Uses little-endian encoding.
+> 3. Uses little-endian encoding.
+>

-#### Varint Example
+> #### Varint Example
+>

-An i32 value `259` in Dec we represent in binary is `0000 0000 0000 0000 0000 0001 0000 0011`, it uses 4 bytes.
+> An i32 value `259` in Dec we represent in binary is `0000 0000 0000 0000 0000 0001 0000 0011`, it uses 4 bytes.
 When we encode it in YoMo-Codec, there are 4 steps:
+>

-1. The valid bytes are `0000 0001 0000 0011`
+> 1. The valid bytes are `0000 0001 0000 0011`
-2. Choose 7-bits as value bits: `0000 0010 0000 0011`
+> 2. Choose 7-bits as value bits: `0000 0010 0000 0011`
-3. Use little-endian sequence, transform to: `0000 0011 0000 0010`
+> 3. Use little-endian sequence, transform to: `0000 0011 0000 0010`
-4. Change MSB as `1` except the last byte: `1000 0011 0000 0010`
+> 4. Change MSB as `1` except the last byte: `1000 0011 0000 0010`